 A PET-CT scan

 Some people may have a sample of cells taken from the lymph node.
 This is called a biopsy.
-This test checks for cancer cells, but it is not always needed.
+This test checks for cancer cells.

-Your doctor or nurse will tell you what tests you will have and how long you are likely to wait for the results.
+Your cancer doctor or nurse will tell you what tests you will have and when you might get the results.

-The treatment for secondary cancer in the lymph nodes depends on your situation.
-Your doctor will look at the type of primary cancer and your general health.
+Treatment for secondary cancer in the lymph nodes depends on your situation.
+Your cancer doctor will look at the type of primary cancer and your general health.

 Treatments aim to destroy as many of the cancer cells as possible.
 You may have a combination of treatments, which can be more effective.
 Treatment may include:

-Finding out your cancer has spread or come back may be even more upsetting than hearing for the first time that you have cancer.
+Finding out that the cancer has spread or come back may be even more upsetting than hearing for the first time that you have cancer.
 You may have many different feelings, including:

 These are all normal reactions.